 Instead of splitting the mic on the guitar cabinet, which can be a different volume and tone at each venue, Take a line out from your amp head these are often called Recording compensated outputs, which means they have some speaker emulation on them, or if it’s a digital guitar head just use a line out.

-Take a bass split by bringing your own passive DI and plugging it in before the engineers DI.
+Take a bass split by bringing your own Passive DI and plugging it in before the engineers DI.
 This will have an input where your bass goes, a thru jack (which is just a copy of whatever is plugged into the input) which goes to the house DI, and you take the signal from the XLR out to your interface.

 Take your own vocal mic, nothing fancy get the industry standard Shure SM58, as then the FOH engineer isn’t going to get any suprises and Y-split it out of the mic.
-Now your system is completely independent of the lines going to front of house.
+Now your in ear monitor system is completely independent of the lines going to front of house.
 Below is an image of a Y-split cable.